cfu288/mere-medical/apps/docs/docs/getting-started/docker.md

 :::warning Mere must be served over HTTPS (or accessed via localhost)

-Mere relies on browser Web Crypto APIs (such as `crypto.randomUUID`), which browsers only enable on **secure origins** — `https://` URLs or `localhost`.
+Mere relies on browser Web Crypto APIs (such as `crypto.randomUUID`), which browsers only enable on **secure origins**: `https://` URLs or `localhost`.
 If you access Mere over plain HTTP from any other address (e.g. `http://192.168.1.50:4200` from another device on your network), the app cannot start and you will see a **white screen**.

 Either open Mere at `http://localhost:<port>` on the machine running it, or put it behind a [reverse proxy that terminates SSL](#running-behind-a-reverse-proxy).